Explore some leaders we have interviewed in the area!

 What words of advice do you have for youth?
 Do you have any personal guidance based on your own experience?

 My advice to youth is to lean on the resources made available to you in college/university to learn and practice your financial skills.
-I was able to open my first credit card in university which allowed me to build my credit.
-My sister struggled getting a credit card post-graduation and was only able to start building her credit at 25 years old which became a barrier for her when she wanted to apply for a car loan.
-As first gen’s we saw the obstacles that came with not having someone guide us to be financially literate but leaning on community and utilizing the free resources made available to help you succeed is very important!
+I was able to open my first credit card in university, which allowed me to build my credit.
+My sister struggled getting a credit card post-graduation and was only able to start building her credit at 25 years old, which became a barrier for her when she wanted to apply for a car loan.
+As first gen’s, we saw the obstacles that came with not having someone guide us to be financially literate, but leaning on community and utilizing the free resources made available to help you succeed is very important!

-Teens Who Invest is registered a 501(c)(3) non profit and fiscally sponsored by the Hack Foundation
+Teens Who Invest is registered a 501(c)(3) non profit

 © 2025 Teens Who Invest